 - Clean up to make the succeeding steps easier to do.

-- Remove the wall studs by making horizontal cuts using the reciprocating saw at their halfway points.
+- Remove the studs by making horizontal cuts using the reciprocating saw at their halfway points.
 After cutting through a stud, grab one of the halves and pull it off either by hand or using a pry bar.
 Repeat until all studs have been removed.

 - Any sill present should also be removed; it can be done simply by pulling them away by hand or with a pry bar.